jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Windows.md

 **Hint:** Many internal sound cards are named Realtek High Definition Audio, Conexant or similar.

 Concerning the inputs/outputs: Headphones and speakers are often labelled as output and microphones as inputs or capture.
-Stereo Mix is usually not the input/output you search for, therefore you can switch it off, if you see it.
+Stereo Mix is usually not the input/output you're looking for and therefore you can switch it off if you see it.

-### Having trouble with ASIO4ALL setup?
+### Having trouble setting up ASIO4ALL?

 If nothing works, first restart Jamulus and/or your PC to close background processes that may be accessing your sound card.

 Afterwards, *set up the inputs/outputs again*.
 Enabled and accessible input/outputs show as lit up power buttons and play buttons.
-If instead, you see a red cross or yellow symbol, close other applications that may be accessing your sound card (e.g browser, Zoom, etc).
+If instead you see a red cross or yellow symbol, close other applications that may be accessing your sound card (e.g. browser, Zoom, etc).

-Have a look at [this video](https://youtu.be/_GzOsitVgLI) from [trombonepizza](https://github.com/trombonepizza) which gives more detailed setup information on ASIO4ALL.
+Have a look at [this video](https://youtu.be/_GzOsitVgLI) by [trombonepizza](https://github.com/trombonepizza) which gives more detailed setup information on ASIO4ALL.

 Official and further information about how to configure ASIO4ALL is documented in the official [ASIO4ALL FAQs on the ASIO4ALL website](http://www.asio4all.org/faq.html){: target="_blank" rel="noopener noreferrer"} and in the [ASIO4ALL manual here](https://www.asio4all.org/ASIO4ALL%20v2%20Instruction%20Manual.pdf).
 (The manual can also be found on your desktop or in the folder where the ASIO4ALL binary is installed (usually `C:\Program Files (x86)\ASIO4ALL v2\`)).